NIDA announces The Balnaves Foundation as Principal Patron of First Nations Program

 The student will also be matched with a First Nations Arts Industry mentor, support them with additional travel to home as required and provide an 'On Country' experience during studies.

-As a pathway into employment, the Program will conclude with a six-month paid industry internship for each of the recipients at the successful conclusion of their study at NIDA.
+As a pathway into employment, the Program will conclude with a paid industry internship for each of the recipients at the successful conclusion of their study at NIDA.

 In addition to the scholarship program, and as part of the overall contribution to NIDA, the Foundation will also provide funding to enable an Indigenous Elder in Residence to offer wellbeing support and mentorship to all First Nations students.